supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

 1. Under *Cloud Security*, select **Regulatory compliance** in the portal menu.

-1. Select **Managed compliance policies** on the toolbar.
+1. Select **Manage compliance standards** on the toolbar.

 1. Select your subscription.

-1. On the left menu Under *Policy settings*, select **Security policy** in the portal menu.
+1. On the left menu Under *Policy settings*, select **Security policies** in the portal menu.

-1. Review the "Industry & regulatory standards" available to you by default.
+1. Review the "Microsoft security benchmark" available to you by default.

 1. Select Microsoft Defender for Cloud below the search box to return to the main blade.